 Letters, Words, and Sentences Song

 After sorting, I teach students the Letters, Words, and Sentences song.
-We will sing this every day for a week or two.
+We sing this every day for a week or two.

 Want engaging reading activities for the entire year?